Approach and priority topics

 - Serve UITP members and support them in their (day-to-day) public transport-related business

 - Engage with politicians and decision-makers for the defence of public transport

 In order to achieve the above mentioned objectives, the IGWP will follow three working streams:

 1. Business intelligence: collecting and analysing data and information related to mobility and public transport systems and market.
 It covers the production of statistics and benchmarking activities as well as the intelligence related to the market, its actors and systems.

 2. Business-oriented management and technological excellence: generating and managing state-of-the-art knowledge related to the development and operation of public transport networks and services.
-It covers the organization of events and training programmes, the production of knowledge briefs, publications and manuals as well as targeted projects and initiatives.
+It covers the organisation of events and training programmes, the production of knowledge briefs, publications and manuals as well as targeted projects and initiatives.

 3. Policy related activities: conveying a positive image of public transport and its contribution to city competitiveness, the environment, and citizens’ wellbeing and social welfare.
-It covers the definition of policy messages, the dissemination of policy briefs and official positions as well as the organization of advocacy events.
+It covers the definition of policy messages, the dissemination of policy briefs and official positions as well as the organisation of advocacy events.

 Priority working topics

 The priority working topics result from the analysis of internal developments and external megatrends affecting the public transport market (cf. Public Transport Trends Report published in January 2017) supplemented by additional issues identified by the working bodies in relation with the day-to-day business operation.